MicrosoftDocs/visualstudio-docs/docs/nodejs/tutorial-nodejs-with-react-and-jsx.md

 * *webpack-config.js*
 * *index.html*

-For this simple app, we will just add the new project files in the project root.
+For this simple app, you add the new project files in the project root.
 (In most apps, you typically add the files to subfolders and adjust relative path references accordingly.)

 1. In Solution Explorer, right-click the project **NodejsWebAppBlank** (or whatever you named the project) and choose **Add** > **New Item**.